awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

    + Microsoft Hyper\-V – for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
    + KVM – for more information, see [Accessing the Gateway Local Console with Linux KVM](accessing-local-console.md#MaintenanceConsoleWindowKVM-common)\.

-1. On the **AWS Storage Gateway Configuration** main menu, type **1** to begin configuring the SOCKS proxy\.
+1. On the **Storage Gateway Configuration** main menu, type **1** to begin configuring the SOCKS proxy\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/LocalConsoleLogin.png)

-1. Choose one of the following options on the **AWS Storage Gateway SOCKS Proxy Configuration** menu\.
+1. Choose one of the following options on the **Storage Gateway SOCKS Proxy Configuration** menu\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/GatewayMaintenance_77.png)
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/manage-on-premises-common.html)

 The following procedure shows you how to configure an HTTP proxy for a file gateway\.
-For instructions on how to configure SOCKS proxy for a volume gateway or tape gateway, see [To configure a SOCKS5 proxy for volume and tape gateways](#socks-proxy)\.<a name="http-proxy"></a>
+For instructions on how to configure SOCKS proxy for a volume gateway or Tape Gateway, see [To configure a SOCKS5 proxy for volume and tape gateways](#socks-proxy)\.<a name="http-proxy"></a>

 **To configure an HTTP proxy for a file gateway**